DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-01-26-working-from-home-india.md

 Happy working from home!

-Remember, wish is different than reality :)
+Remember, wish is different than reality, and that is okay :)

 __Wish__ (Photo credit: [acflynn flickr](https://www.flickr.com/photos/acflynn/3787513726))